PreibischLab/RS-FISH/README.md

 - `zCorrected` -- format: `<channel>-<line>_<id>.tif`; images after 1st z-correction.
 - `zCorrected-2` -- format: `<channel>-<line>_<id>.tif`; images after 2nd z-correction.

 If you are looking for GUI step-by-step guide: https://imagej.net/Radial_Symmetry.

+- it is a 2 step project for radial symmetry;
+- in between steps we run python script;

+Files to cover:
+- Name of the class with the main function
+- how cluster .sh file looks like
+- how do you set the parameters
+- what are the input variables
+- folder structure, write a script to create all necessary folders before hand
+- remember to write what type of are stored in the folders

+Pipeline description
+- Filtering images (Median, normalization, z-correction) > what is set to what
+- Computations of the centers for the dected spots
+- Filtering images (Normalization) > what is set to what
+- Perfectly defined spots

+TODO:
+- link to the specific class files